 The Purpose of the Fund

-The James B. Tafel Endowed Internship Fund was established in 2001 to enable Pitt Business students to accept challenging internships that prepare them as outstanding business leaders for the 21st century.
-Fellowships are awarded for significant, professional business internships which provide little or no compensation for the Pitt Business student.
-This could include young, fast-growth companies, not-for-profit organizations, or unfunded project work within a company division.
+The James B. Tafel Endowed Internship Fund was established in 2001 to enable Pitt Business students to accept challenging business internships that prepare them as outstanding business leaders in the global business environment.
+Tafel Fellowships are awarded for internships at a variety of organizations, including large, well-established companies, small and medium-sized businesses, startups and young companies, and nonprofits.

 - Be enrolled full-time in the College of Business Administration as a BSBA or double-degree student

 - Be enrolled in the Pitt Business OCC program

 - Submit an application for the Tafel Program

 - Submit a current resume and a cover letter explaining how the internship fits into your career development and how the Tafel Scholarship could help you achieve the internship

 Participating organizations must complete a short application survey that describes the internship opening at their company, their needs for the upcoming summer, and what type of student they are seeking.

 The organization must:

 - Be an incorporated (Inc., LLC, LLP, etc.) entity